Jiyao17/jiyao17.github.io/_pages/about.md

 Jiyao Liu is currently (June 2024) a 4th-year Ph.D. candidate at the Computer and Information Sciences Department at Temple University, advised by [Dr. Yu Wang](https://cis.temple.edu/~yu/){:target="_blank"}.

-He is interested in research on the intersections of networking and other cutting-edge technologies, especially AI and quantum.
-On networking + AI, he recently worked on federeted/distributed machine learning, and Network Foundation Models (LLMs for networking); on networking + quantum, he recently worked on quantum networks, and quantum-classic optmization for networking.
+His reserach focuses on quantum networking and networks + AI.
 He has worked at Toyota Motor North America as a machine learning research intern during Aug. - Dec.
 2023, supervised by Dr. Yongkang Liu.
 There, he designed a machine learning model for electric vehicles battery prediction with ~10% MAPE, which is **better than Tesla**'s.

 Prior to his Ph.D. study, he obtained his B.Eng. in Information Security from North China University of Technology in Jun.
 2020.